Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Conclusions

 \section{Conclusions}

 We have introduced the safe gradient flow, a continuous-time dynamical system to solve constrained optimization problems that makes the feasible set forward invariant.
 The system can be derived either as a continuous approximation of the projected gradient flow or by augmenting the gradient flow of the objective function with inputs, then using a control barrier function-based QP to ensure safety of the feasible set.
 The equilibria are exactly the critical points of the optimization problem, and the steady-state inputs at the equilibria correspond to the dual optimizers of the program.
 We have conducted a thorough stability analysis of the dynamics, identified conditions under which isolated local minimizers are asymptotically stable and nonisolated local minimizers are semistable.
-Future work will \new{generalize the safe gradient flow to nonsmooth problems and distributed problems, explore its robustness properties, and leverage convexity to obtain stronger global convergence guarantees.
-Further, we hope to explore issues related to the practical implementation of the safe gradient flow, including interconnections of the optimizing dynamics with a physical system, where the optimization problem is in a feedback loop with a dynamically evolving plant}, develop discretizations of the dynamics and study their relationship with discrete-time iterative methods for nonlinear programming, and \new{extend the framework to Newton-like flows for nonlinear programs which incorporate higher-order information.}
+Future work will {explore the flow's robustness properties, and leverage convexity to obtain stronger global convergence guarantees.
+Further, we hope to explore issues related to the practical implementation of the safe gradient flow, including interconnections of the optimizing dynamics with a physical system, }, develop discretizations of the dynamics and study their relationship with discrete-time iterative methods for nonlinear programming, and {extend the framework to Newton-like flows for nonlinear programs which incorporate higher-order information.}

 \appendices \counterwithin{theorem}{section}

 \thesection{\Alph{section}} \thesectiondis{\Alph{section}}